Xilinx/Vitis_Libraries/vision/docs/src/include/design-example-aie.rst

 #.
 PLIO

    A PLIO port attribute is used to make external stream connections that cross the AI Engine to programmable logic (PL) boundary.
 PLIO attributes are used to specify the port name, port bit width and the input/output file names.
-   Note that when simulating PLIO with data files, the data should be organized to accomodate both the width of the PL block as well as the data type of connecting port on the AI Engine block.
+   Note that when simulating PLIO with data files, the data should be organized to accommodate both the width of the PL block as well as the data type of connecting port on the AI Engine block.

    .. code:: c